Program

 Degree options

-No matter their background, many students find that they do not know as much as they would like to about this place.
+No matter their background, many students find that they do not know enough about Canada.
 The vast majority of Mount Allison students will end up in the Canadian workforce, where a critical awareness of contemporary Canadian issues is always beneficial.

 Curriculum and courses